 Just like regular chips, baked apple chips can turn stale if not properly stored.
-Keeping them in a dry space (I keep mine in the fridge) and in an airtight storage container, or Ziploc bag will ensure they stay crispy for 3-5 days.
+Keeping them in a dry space (I keep mine in the fridge) and in an airtight container, or Ziploc bag will ensure they stay crispy for 3-5 days.

 - Peanut butter protein balls

 - Healthy rice crispy treats